All products are independently selected by our editors. If you buy something, we may earn an affiliate commission.

 London Fashion Week is one of the most anticipated fixtures in the international fashion calendar, drawing designers, editors, celebrities, and tastemakers from around the globe.
 For the luxury-minded traveller, it is more than a showcase of style.
 It is an immersion into London’s cultural prestige, a celebration of creativity, and an invitation into an exclusive social scene where art, fashion, and refined living come together.

-Launched in 1984, London Fashion Week quickly became known as a platform for bold new voices in fashion.
+Launched in 1984 under the direction of the British Fashion Council, London Fashion Week quickly became known as a platform for bold new voices in fashion.
 While Paris and Milan are steeped in tradition, London distinguishes itself as the place where boundaries are pushed and rules are rewritten.

-It is here that designers such as Alexander McQueen, Stella McCartney, and Christopher Kane first caught the world’s attention.
-That spirit continues today, with a line-up that balances iconic heritage houses with emerging names who are shaping the future of luxury fashion.
+It is here that designers such as Alexander McQueen, Stella McCartney, and Christopher Kane first captured international attention.
+Their rise established London as a proving ground for originality and experimentation.
+That spirit of innovation continues today, with each season balancing established British houses with emerging names who are shaping the future of luxury fashion.

 The Schedule and Must-See Shows